The UCT Law Faculty hopes to appoint a number of LLB graduates to act as teaching assistants during 2017.

-Mary Jiyani, a teaching assistant in the Department, is off to Balliol College, Oxford in September to read for the prestigious BCL degree.
-Mary, who is from Malawi, is a recipient of both the Mandela Rhodes and the Rhodes Scholarships.
-She teaches Comparative Legal History at UCT, and plans to specialise in advanced private law theory at Oxford.
+Mary Jiyani and Martin Fischer, both teaching assistants in the Department, are off to Oxford this month to read for the prestigious BCL degree.
+Mary, who is from Malawi, is a recipient of both the Mandela Rhodes and the Rhodes Scholarships, while Martin is a Chevening Scholar.
+Both taught Comparative Legal History at UCT, and plan to specialise in advanced private law theory at Oxford.

 Helen Scott has written a short piece in The Conversation on the implications of the South African law of defamation for the publishers of the Rhodes University 'reference list', a list of the names of eleven alleged rapists which has been widely circulated on social media.

 Professor Hanri Mostert is one of five prominent female researchers at UCT to have been awarded South African Research Chairs Initiative (SARChI) Chairs in their respective fields as part of the Department of Science and Technology (DST) and National Research Foundation (NRF) initiative to promote women in research.